backdrop-contrib/bueditor/README.txt

 This pop-up object has its internal "open(title, content, effect)" and "close(effect)" methods which can be used for further opening and closing operations.
 Since pop-up object is a html table object, it has all the methods and properties of a regular table.
-The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesnt allow textarea editing when it is open.
+The difference between a pop-up and editor.dialog is that editor.dialog can only have one instance visible at a time, and it doesn't allow textarea editing when it is open.
-Optional effect parameter is one of the jQuery effects (opening: 'slideDown', 'fadeIn', closing: 'slideUp', 'fadeOut')
+Optional effect parameter is one of the jQuery effects (opening: 'slideDown', 'fadeIn', closing: 'slideUp', 'fadeOut') or it can be a set of options:
+{
+  effect: jQuery effect (default: 'show'),
+  speed: either milliseconds or one of the 'slow', 'normal', 'fast' (default: 'normal'),
+  callback: function to be run after opening (default: internal function to focus on the popup),
+  offset: position of the popup(default: {top: top offset of the active button, left: left offset of the active button}) }

 BUE.createPopup(id, title, content):
 This method is used by openPopup method.
 Creates and returns the pop-up object for further use.(does not open it)